Stardew-Valley-Cornucopia/CornnHerbs/BundleChanges.md

   - Changes match changes from current update
 - **Vault**
   - Only rewards should change (keep lightning rod & crystalarium)
+- **Note:** Bundle images can be updated through the JunimoNote.xnb file.

 ## Bundle Changes - Current